What transportation is available for referrals and local pharmacies?

 How far away is the local hospital/pharmacy?

 All are within 2 miles of campus.
 Rite Aid and CVS Pharmacies are located on Main Street, just before McDonald's on the opposite side of the street.
 Price Chopper grocery store has a pharmacy, as does Wal-Mart.

 Do I have to make an appointment to be seen in the Wellness Center?

 Yes, we are an appointment based clinic.
-C lick on the ‘Make an Appointment’ tab to make a medical appointment.
-If you need a counseling appointment, please go to the Wellness Center and speak to the receptionist for assistance.
-Call (518)255-5225 to schedule an appointment.
+Call the Wellness Center at (518)255-5225 and speak to the receptionist to schedule an appointment.

 Do I have to pay for my visit?

-Information regarding Wellness Center fees can be found at www.cobleskill.edu/wellness/Fees.asp.
+Information regarding Wellness Center fees can be found on our Fees page.
 If we send specimen or referrals for further care, you may be charged, which your health insurance may cover.